 10. Join in the much-appreciated art form that is patio culture

-As soon as winter’s freeze drops its grip on the city, it’s patio season.
+As soon as the winter chill ebbs away, it’s patio season.
 While it might seem normal to dine out or grab a beer, Minneapolis locals take their patio season seriously, as it’s only feasible for about half the year.
 A discernible buzz around town begins when spring’s first few warm days appear.
-If you’re in town at this time, head to the bars and restaurants with patios for the most sociable experiences.
+If you’re visiting at this time, head to the bars and restaurants with patios for the most sociable experiences.

 11. Use the skyway system when it’s cold